 There are two main reasons why we might want to use credit as we get older:

-- On the one hand, it can be a carefully thought-out decision to use credit to go on a once-in-a-lifetime trip or make home improvements;
+- it can be a carefully thought-out decision to use credit to go on a once-in-a-lifetime trip or make home improvements;

-- while on the other, it can be to pay for day-to-day essentials that can become increasingly hard to meet when you are living on a fixed income or have increased costs due to health issues.
+- or it can be to pay for day-to-day essentials that can become increasingly hard to afford when you are living on a fixed income or have increased costs due to health issues.

-Although the former is the result of choice and the latter necessity, this doesn’t mean that you won’t find yourself with a debt problem when you freely choose to use credit, or that you will necessarily run into problems when you use credit as a result of a pressing need.
+This doesn’t mean that you can't find yourself with a debt problem when you freely choose to use credit, or that you will necessarily run into problems when you use credit as a result of a pressing need.